Progovich/typescript-telegram-vkapi/readme.md

 # EN

 Welcome to my Telegram bot repository.
-Here I use npm Telegraph and TypeScript to easily create a Telegram Bot on Node JS.
+Here I use npm Telegraph and TypeScript to easily create the Telegram Bot on Node JS.

 The bot has a connected vk.com API, it can sent video or photo to social group and post on wall.